 Who am I?

 I am based in the UK, where the meteorology is often somewhat muted and thunderstorm activity is rather infrequent due to our often dynamic and cool maritime weather influence, especially in the west where I live.
-This is the reason a bit of thunder is usually an exciting event for us Brits; "Newsflash!
-A Thunderstorm!".
-But although our weather is unlikely to impress you continental and hotter climate dwellers, over the nearly 3 decades I have observed and chased, I bring the best and worst of what we've got to the table.
-The artwork of this webpage is from my own British footage, for example.
-If you know where and when to look, it's not half bad.
-It's all in the "upper trough" in this country, something we have plenty of despite the lack of tropical conditions thunderstorms thrive off.
+For this reason, a bit of thunder is usually an exciting event for us Brits; "Newsflash!
+One strike of lightning!".
+But although our weather is unlikely to impress many continental and hotter climate dwellers, I aim to bring the best (of the worst) we've got to offer.
+Most of the artwork on this website is my own footage from the UK, for example.
+If you know where and when to look, you can snoop out some real gold.

 Why do I take footage of thunderstorms?

-One is not a true weather-nut unless their face is pressed up against a window during a thunderstorm, or measuring the depth of snow or the size of hail to the nearest millimetre, or staring at weather data until your eyes bleed and come up with 1%
+One is not a true "weather-nut" unless their face is pressed up against a window during a thunderstorm, or measuring the depth of snow, the size of hail, or staring at weather data until your eyes bleed to come up with a 1%

 "Once you've seen one storm, you've seen them all.."

-To understand the dynamics of what is happening, some of my pages, posts and online videos offer explanations, rather than "I'll just leave this here with no supporting information and hope it goes viral".
+To understand the dynamics of what is happening, most of my pages, posts and online videos offer explanations, rather than "I'll just leave this here with no supporting information and hope it goes viral".
 That's not what this is about.
-I learnt much about how they worked in my early teens when I acquired a video camera (1997) and filmed every storm that came along and studied the footage.
+I learnt much about how thunderstorms worked in my early teens when I acquired a video camera (1997) and filmed every thunderstorm that came along and studied the footage.
 Since 2007, I trained as a Meteorologist which has been my profession ever since, so hopefully my analysis and theory you read will be just.

-As you will see once you trawl through the website, up until 2007 I had plenty of time and the advantage of living in what is known as the "Cheshire Gap", where surface convergence often takes place, forming convection relentlessly in an unstable northwesterly flow.
-I also had a cracking view from being positioned on the top of a hill.
-Since moving away southwards to Devon and becoming a "proper adult", life has inevitably got busy and storm documentation became less frequent, though the storms that do happen here are mostly continental, with higher quality lightning displays.
-Cold-air thunderstorms are much rarer down here in Devon being surrounded by cold ocean and sticking out westwards into the Atlantic - the weather tends to be very "flat" throughout the year here.
+As you will see once you trawl through the website, up until 2007 I had plenty of time on my hands plus the advantage of living in what is known as the "Cheshire Gap" where land convergence or Welsh mountain lee-storms develop.
+I also had a cracking view being positioned on the top of a hill.
+Since moving away southwards to Devon and becoming a "proper adult", life has inevitably got busy and storm documentation became much less frequent.
+Also, decent cold-air thunderstorms are much rarer down here in Devon being surrounded by cold ocean and sticking out westwards into the Atlantic - the weather tends to be very "flat" throughout the year here.
 Having the freedom to chase eastwards is a challenge.
 I am also playing catch-up with my existing footage, so bear with me whilst I fill all the gaps on the website.

 What happened to "Ravenstorm.co.uk"?

 You may see some watermarks of this website on my older pictures.
-Embarrassing but interesting.
-I was experimenting with HTML in 2003 whilst at Uni, so I designed a website around club/dance music (rave) after I got into bedroom DJ-ing and music collecting, and combined it with a place to put my thunderstorm footage.
+Embarrassing but interesting - I was experimenting with HTML in 2003 whilst at Uni, so I designed a website around club/dance music (rave) after I got into bedroom DJ-ing and music collecting, and combined it with a place to put my thunderstorm footage.
 So the website was dubbed "Rave'N'Storm".
-My internet game alias happened to be “Raven”.
+My online game alias happened to be “Raven”.
 Ravenstorm also sounds like Thunderstorm.
 So Ravenstorm.co.uk it was.
 At the time it looked good as a brand and an alias, but as the years have gone by the "rave" aspect has long gone, and the weather footage has expanded, and I've grown up!
-So in an effort to re-brand in 2020 to something more professional and less personal, "Electric Sky" was born.
+So in an effort to re-brand in 2020 to something more professional, "Electric Sky" was born.

 What's to come?

-I hope you enjoy the website and footage held on other platforms, and please feel free to follow my ventures through the eye of a camera onYoutube, Facebook or Twitter.
+I hope you enjoy the website and please feel free to follow my ventures through the eye of a camera onYoutube, Facebook or Twitter.

 Special thanks to UK Weather Chase for supporting the promotion of my work.
-Go and check out their stuff!
+Go and check out their activities!

 © Mark Seltzer www.electricsky.co.uk